skolchin/gbr/README.md

 01/09/2019:

-* New GrTagger module added to support easy image database navigation and usage
+* New GrTag module added to support easy image database navigation and usage

 22/08/2019: